How To Sound Less Like a Tourist in Portuguese Restaurants

 Asking for the Bill

 You’re full, you’re happy, and it’s time to go.
-Unlike in some countries, the bill won’t magically appear.
+Unlike back home, the bill won’t magically appear.
 You have to ask for it.

-The most common and direct way is to simply catch the waiter’s eye and say:
+The most common and direct way is to simply catch the server’s eye and say:

 EnglishPortuguese

-Pro Tip: You don’t even need words for this.
-If you catch the waiter’s eye and make a scribbling motion in the air (like you are signing a check), they will know exactly what you mean.
+You don’t even really need words for this.
+If you catch the server’s eye and make that universal “scribbling motion” in the air (like you are signing a check), they will know exactly what you mean.

 Alternatively, you can use your new favorite structure discussed above: